Learning how to write a good-quality CV is the first step to finding a job and gaining valuable experience outside of school.

 A good CV is also important because the UK minimum wage is lower for 16 year olds than older adults.
 A high-quality CV can make employers consider starting you on a higher wage.

-Here are three CV writing hacks for creating an effective CV as a 16-year-old:
+To build upon this video’s advice, here are three CV writing hacks for creating an effective CV as a 16-year-old:

 1. Format your CV correctly